Trees and Shrubs

 Many trees grow in Canyonlands, though most are limited to the riparian areas where water is plentiful.
 These include netleaf hackberry, Russian olive, tamarisk and Fremont’s cottonwood.
 Both Russian olive and tamarisk are non-native species that can supplant native trees and significantly alter stream environments.

 Mixed stands of pinyon pine and Utah juniper cover millions of acres in the southwest.
 These trees grow closely associated and dominate the landscape in dry, rocky terrain at elevations between 4,500 and 6,500 feet.
 In Canyonlands, pinyon-juniper woodlands thrive on mesa tops like the Island in the Sky and the Orange Cliffs west of the Maze.
 As elevation decreases, trees become more scattered.

 Pinyon pines have crooked trunks, reddish bark and are very slow growing.
 Trees 4 to 6 inches in diameter and 10 feet tall may be 80 to 100 years old.
 Their root systems are extensive and often mirror the size of the above ground tree.
 Pinyons produce compact cones that contain tasty, protein-rich seeds called pinenuts.
-Pinenuts were a major source of food for Native Americans and are still popular today.
+Pinenuts were a major source of food for American Indians and are still popular today.
 Animals like the bushy-tailed woodrat, the pinyon mouse and the pinyon jay also prize them.